oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 First step in process is to get the OCIDs of the desired base service LLM AQUA models, which are required to initiate the MultiModel deployment process.
 Refer to [AQUA CLI tips](cli-tips.md) for detailed instructions on how to obtain the OCIDs of base service LLM AQUA models.

+You can also obtain the OCID  from the AQUA user interface by clicking on the model card and selecting the `Copy OCID` button from the `More Options` dropdown in the top-right corner of the screen.

 # MultiModel Deployment